|Best 2 person camping tent||NEMO Aurora 2 Person Backpacking Tent||Check Price||

 - Best 4-person: Marmot Limestone 4p Tent

-- Best winter camping tent: Cabela’s Instinct Alaskan Guide 6-person Tent
+- Best for winter: Cabela’s Instinct Alaskan Guide 6-person Tent

 Factors to consider when shopping for the best camping tent

 A tent has just a few jobs, but it needs to do them well: protect you from rain, wind, and bugs; stay standing; provide a place to stash your camping gear.
 It’s also nice if it sets up easily and packs up efficiently, and doesn’t douse you with drips from condensation or weigh a ton, either.
 The best camping tent will do all of those things—but remember that different models are best suited to different locations and groups.
 So how do you choose?

 First, consider how many people—or how much gear—you need to fit in the tent.
 Tents range in capacity from solo shelters to behemoths that can shelter six people or more.
 If only two people are sleeping in it, a 2-person tent might be ideal; but if those two people have a lot of camping supplies and a couple of dogs, too, they might be better off with a 3-person tent.
 Likewise, one family of four might find a 4-person tent to be a perfect size, while another with very young kids could be fine with a 3-person tent.
 These distinctions matter because the larger the tent, generally the more you’ll pay, and the heavier it will be.
 Weight is particularly important for backpacking tents because you’ll need to carry them into your campsite on your back.
 It’s less crucial for car camping tents that can be hauled in a car (but you still have to make sure they fit well in your trunk).